JCPTrevillian/TD-Project-10-Full-Stack-App-with-React-and-a-REST-API/README.md

 6. npm start

 **Open a separate terminal**
-1. navigate to client/
+1. navigate to client
 2. npm install
 3. npm start
-4. your browser should open to 'localhost:3000/
+4. your browser should open to 'localhost:3000/'